zumardirahman/react.js-kasir-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:

-## Menjalankan aplikasi
-Berikut langkah uji coba aplikasi ini :
+you can do this for testing :

 ### Cloning